Transatlantic telegraph cable: A plan takes shape

-In 1854, businessman and financier Cyrus West Field invited Gisborne to his house to discuss the project.
-From his visitor, Field considered the idea that the cable to Newfoundland might be extended across the Atlantic Ocean.
+In 1854, businessman and financier Cyrus West Field and Gisborne discussed the project.
+Afterward, Field considered the idea that the cable to Newfoundland could be extended across the Atlantic Ocean.

 Field was ignorant of submarine cables and the deep sea.
 He consulted Morse and Lieutenant Matthew Maury, an authority on oceanography.
 The charts Maury constructed from soundings in the logs of multiple ships indicated that there was a feasible route across the Atlantic.
 It seemed so ideal for cable laying that Maury named it Telegraph Plateau.
 Maury's charts also indicated that a route directly to the US was too rugged to be tenable and considerably longer.
 Field adopted Gisborne's scheme as a preliminary step to the bigger undertaking and promoted the New York, Newfoundland and London Telegraph Company to establish a telegraph line between America and Europe.

 The first step was to finish the line between St. John's and Nova Scotia, which was undertaken by Gisborne and Field's brother, Matthew.
 In 1855 an attempt was made to lay a cable across the Cabot Strait in the Gulf of Saint Lawrence.
 It was laid out from a barque in tow of a steamer.
 When half the cable was laid, a gale rose, and the line was cut to keep the barque from sinking.
 In 1856 a steamboat was fitted out for the purpose, and the link from Cape Ray, Newfoundland to Aspy Bay, Nova Scotia was successfully laid.
 The project's final cost exceeded $1 million, and the transatlantic segment would cost much more.